mklasby/ENSF_619_PROJECT/ENSF-619_Group-8_TicketReservationApp-DesignReport.md

 ### Submitted on: November 22, 2020
 ### Submitted by: Victor Tuah Kumi, Patrick Kwan, Oluwapelumi Laditan, Michael Lasby

+### README:
+Please note that some of these diagrams are best viewed as image / pdf files.
+These diagrams are included in the enclosed `./lib/` folder and file path names are included below.

+For page-break free viewing, we recommend viewing this report as a markdown file in your preferred markdown viewer.
+See `./ENSF-619_Group-8_TicketReservationApp-DesignReport.md`.

 # Use Case Diagram
+See `./lib/UseCaseDiagram/UseCaseDiagram.png`
 ![Use case diagram](./UseCaseDiagram/UseCaseDiagram.png)
 <div style="page-break-after: always;"></div>